This article examines the most used consensus mechanisms in Blockchain, with its pros and cons.

 Consensus mechanisms explained

 Consensus mechanisms are protocols that make sure all nodes are synchronized and agree on which transactions are added to the blockchain.
-Also, they help ensuring uniformity of decisions and processes.
+Also, they help to ensure uniformity of decisions and processes.
 By doing this, they eliminate the possibility of spending crypto more than once.

 Next in this article, the explanation of decision making with the most used consensus mechanisms.